Meghan Klingenberg: University of North Carolina

+Klingenberg studied business with a concentration in entrepreneurship while at UNC Chapel Hill.

 Club career

 WPS, 2011

 In 2011, Klingenberg was selected by the Washington Freedom in the first round of the WPS draft.
 After the team was moved to Florida and renamed magicJack, she was traded in early June to the Boston Breakers.
 Klingenberg played 10 matches for Boston, starting them all and totaling 961 minutes for the season.
 She ended the season with one goal and two assists.
 She also spent time at Western New York Flash where she won the 2012 Women's Premier Soccer League Elite.

-Tyresö FF, 2012–13
+Tyresö FF, 2012–2013

 In 2012, Klingenberg signed with Swedish club, Tyresö.
 During her time with Tyresö she won the 2012 Damallsvenskan.

 NWSL, 2013

 After the WPS folded, the National Women's Soccer League was created with support from the US, Canada, and Mexico.

 Houston Dash, 2014–2015

 On January 10, 2014, it was announced that the Houston Dash had selected Klingenberg with the sixth pick in the 2014 NWSL Expansion Draft.
 She finished UEFA Women's Champions League with Tyresӧ FF, before joining the Dash mid-season.
 She left in October 2015 after making nineteen appearances for the club.